The Rockin' Berries: History

 According to Richie Unterberger at AllMusic:"Much of the Berries' output reflected the lighter pop/rock face of the British beat boom, emphasizing catchy, carefully constructed tunes supplied by British and American songwriters, with high harmonies indebted to the Four Seasons and the Beach Boys....
 A career strategy that put an eye on the "all-around entertainer" niche, however, led them to record many comedy numbers that have dated excruciatingly badly, and also ensured that they were denied artistic credibility."

 The commercial fortunes of the group declined thereafter, although "You're My Girl" (1965) and "The Water Is Over My Head" (1966) were minor chart hits.
 They regularly featured Clive Lea's impersonations and group comedy routines, remained a popular live act on the cabaret circuit, and appeared at the 1967 Royal Variety Performance.
 Geoff Turton left the group in 1968, and had a briefly successful solo career as Jefferson, with two Billboard Hot 100 hits in the US in 1969–70.
 Clive Lea left in 1970, and was replaced by Terry Webster.
 The Rockin' Berries continued to perform as a music and comedy act in cabaret, with numerous later personnel changes.
 Turton returned to the group in the 1970s, and, with Botfield, has remained with the group up to 2020.
 Botfield died on 30 July 2020.
+Original bass guitarist Tim Munns died in January 2025, at the age of 81.
+Drummer Keith Smart died on 2 September 2025, at the age of 78.